 Collaging is a great alternative for people who feel shaky about their artistic abilities.
 If they don’t feel at home drawing or painting, they can start small and just put images together.

 Collages are made by taking scraps of magazines and paper putting them together to create something unique, interesting, and beautiful.
-Collaging takes off the pressure of drawing and painting anything in particular while still offering a creative outlet.
+This activity takes off the pressure of drawing and painting anything in particular while still offering a creative outlet, which make collages ideal art projects for mental health.

 Collaging offers a passive approach to creativity and is a bit easier for people who aren’t very creatively minded since it uses pre-existing images.
 Organizing images is a less threatening way to express your inner thoughts and focus less on invention and more on construction.